Tornado kills 2 in Indiana with another bout of dangerous storms ongoing

 “Keeping in our thoughts all Illinoisans impacted by the severe weather – we’ll be here to help them recover,” he said.

-Storms are pushing east and they are expected to intensify through the afternoon from Texas to the Ohio Valley and Mid-Atlantic.
+Storms are pushing east after intensifying Wednesday afternoon from Texas to the Ohio Valley and Mid-Atlantic.

-Wednesday’s severe storm potential is lower than yesterday’s, but could still be dangerous.
-More than 60 million people from the Gulf Coast to the Ohio Valley and Mid-Atlantic are under a Level 2 of 5 threat for severe storms.
-Nearly 28 million others are under a Level 1 of 5 severe storm threat.
+Wednesday night’s severe storm potential is lower than Tuesday’s, but could still be dangerous.
+More than 18 million people from the Gulf Coast to the Mid-Atlantic are under a Level 2 of 5 threat for severe storms.
+Over 32 million others are under a Level 1 of 5 severe storm threat.

-Storms could pack a punch in Houston, Nashville, Pittsburgh, Baltimore, Washington, DC, and other cities.

 Damaging winds are the primary concern, but a few tornadoes are possible.
 A few storms could also pack large hail, but not to the extreme size that pelted parts of the Plains and Midwest on Tuesday.